ArkScript

 112 // @args number of elements

-113 // @role Append N elements to a list (TS).
-Elements are stored in TS(1)..TS(N).
+113 // @role Create a list from the N elements pushed on the stack.
 Follows the function calling convention

 115